Iterators

 Step 4: Keep the odd numbers

-Use a .filter() with an appropriate closure.
+Use a .filter() with an appropriate closure to keep only the odd numbers.

 Solution